 The Best Way To Wash A Baseball Cap

-2. As it’s filling, add a tablespoon of laundry detergent or OxiClean.
+2. In case of emergency, use a very small amount of laundry detergent or OxiClean.
 Dish soap can do in a pinch, but detergent, or a dedicated stain-fighting treatment like OxiClean, is stronger and works harder at getting the stains out of the hat’s fibers.
+Be very careful because too much can have an adverse effect.
+Error on the side of caution.

 3. Spot-clean the hat first, as needed.
 If there are areas that are especially problematic, spot-clean them with a dab of cleaning product right on the hat.
-After first dipping the hat in the water of your bucket or sink, use a toothbrush or other small scrubber to rub the cleaner into the fabric.
 Be especially careful around threaded stitching.
 If you’re too vigorous, the stitching can become misplaced, and the artwork marred.

 Hopefully by following these steps you can preserve your favorite baseball cap and keep in the rotation a little while longer.